elchs/LetoDBf/Readme.txt

  <lDescend> set to TRUE ( .T. ) will start at bottom and DbSkip() to the top -- default is top to bottom.

  <lRest> in Harbour world: a given value is overwritten by a given <cbFor> or a <cbWhile> condition,
-   then <Rest> will become true (.T.), what means to continue with the active record.
+   then <lRest> will become true (.T.), what means to continue with the active record.
    LetoDBf introduces: RddInfo( RDDI_DBEVALCOMPAT, .F. ) -- then compatibility to Harbour is ignored, and only the given <lRest> determine if to start at TOP of WA or at active record, independent from given conditions, what offers a greater flexibility.